Power Pack: Return of Power Pack

 Three of the Power siblings – Alex, Jack, and Katie – appear within Fantastic Four #574 (2010) as guests celebrating Franklin Richards' birthday.
 They were all depicted as only slightly older than they had been in the 2000 mini-series, with Alex still a teenager.
 During the story, Alex was invited to join Reed Richards' Future Foundation.
 He then made frequent appearances in the Fantastic Four series.

-In 2020, a 5-issue limited series written by Ryan North and illustrated by Nico Leon began publication as part of Marvel's Outlawed event.
+In 2020, a five-issue limited series written by Ryan North and illustrated by Nico Leon began publication as part of Marvel's Outlawed event.

+"Power Pack: Into The Storm," a monthly five-issue series written by Louise Simonson and penciled by June Brigman, began publication in January 2024.